CNHume/Samples/README.md

 ### Who do I talk to?

-Please send any comments or questions to cnhume-software@yahoo.com
+Please send any comments or suggestions to cnhume-software@yahoo.com